 There are so, so many New Zealand highlights scattered right across the country!

-From surprising gems to those that are commonly-talked-about, each of the spots on our article are worthy of a spot on your New Zealand itinerary.
+From surprising gems to those that are widely known, each of the spots on our article is worthy of a spot on your New Zealand itinerary.

 Which of these New Zealand highlights will you include on your next adventure?